Pipedream with Dylan Pierce

 00:05:06 - Anthony Campolo

-So that means.
-That means to a certain extent it understands that there's inputs that take data on this website.
+So that means, to a certain extent, it understands that there are inputs that take data on this website.
 It knows something about that website.

 00:05:14 - Dylan Pierce

 That's true.
 Yeah.
 Yeah.
-So you can describe the HTML content in the prompt and it does a really great job of filling.
+So you can describe the HTML content in the prompt, and it does a really great job of filling that out.

 00:05:24 - Anthony Campolo